 Yizhak Ben-Shabat (Itzik)

 Technion and Australian National University

-During his time at the centre, he played a key role in the IKEA assembly dataset team, and presented DeepFit, a novel surface fitting method, at ECCV 2020 as an oral presentation.
+During his time at ACRV, he played a key role in the creation of IKEA assembly dataset, and presented DeepFit, a novel surface fitting method, at ECCV 2020 as an oral presentation.
 “My mission is to make beautifully practical and accessible 3D data algorithms to change the world”.
-In his quest to make research accessible he created The Talking Papers Podcast and also built an online FaceBook community for computer vision, machine and deep learning researchers, in academia and industry across Australia.
+In his quest to make research accessible he created The Talking Papers Podcast and also built an online Facebook community for computer vision, machine and deep learning researchers, in academia and industry across Australia.

 You can view his research blog, where he shares his latest research in a language that non-experts can also understand.